-We reviewed the Independent Citizens' Oversight Committee minutes and agenda and other pertinent information on Measure N designated projects and determined that Measure N funds expended for the year ended June 30, 2019 were for valid facilities acquisition and construction purposes as stated in the Bond Project List.
+We reviewed the Independent Citizens' Oversight Committee minutes and agenda and other pertinent information on Measure N designated projects and determined the Measure N funds expended for the year ended June 30, 2018 were for valid facilities acquisition and construction purposes as stated in the Bond Project List.
+Auditors performed walk through of significant bond projects.